Supporting Australia’s regions to manage established pest animals and weeds

 Building land holder capacity to target Opuntioid cacti, African boxthorn, Gorse and Blackberry

 Target Species: Opuntioid cacti, African boxthorn, gorse and blackberry

-Key Activities: This project will demonstrate management techniques for opuntioid cacti, African boxthorn, gorse and blackberry.
-Information sessions would cover identification, case studies from existing control programs, chemical application methods, biological control rearing and distribution (as applicable to each weed and region).
+Key Activities: This project demonstrated management techniques for opuntioid cacti, African boxthorn, gorse and blackberry.
+Information sessions covered identification, case studies from existing control programs, chemical application methods, biological control rearing and distribution (as applicable to each weed and region).

 Stopping the spread of invasive perennial grasses

 Target Species: Texas needle grass, Chilean needle grass, buffel grass and African lovegrass

 Key Activities: This project limited the southern expansion of invasive grasses through the detection of outliers and providing landholders with the knowledge and skills to identify and manage these aggressive weeds.
 Simple strategies were taught to prevent the introduction of new weed species, including hygiene protocols to limit regional pathways of spread and on-farm biosecurity.

 Back to the basics – training in the fundamentals of pest management for South Australian land holders

 Target Species: Feralrabbits, foxes, deer, goats and pigs and declared weeds

 Key Activities: This project developed and implemented a best practice pest management training package for both land managers and practitioners.
 This included a series of single topic modules that can be delivered individually, or combined and cover multiple pest animal and weed species.